tldr-pages/tldr/pages/common/img2pdf.md

 `img2pdf {{*.png}} --output {{path/to/file.pdf}}`

-- Convert only the first frame of a multi-frame image to a pdf:
+- Convert only the first frame of a multi-frame image to PDF:

 `img2pdf {{path/to/file.gif}} --first-frame-only --output {{path/to/file.pdf}}`